RoubenRehman/roubenrehman.github.io/_posts/2020-09-06-Baba-Is-You-Fan-Made-Level-Manager.md

 The Level Manager consists of a Python script and two UI files for the graphical user interface for which it utilizes the [PyQt5](https://pypi.org/project/PyQt5/) library.
 On first startup, you will be asked to set the path to your `steamapps/` folder.
 Baba Is You should be installed under `steamapps/common/Baba Is You`.
 The path will be saved in a .txt file in your user directory for future use.

-The program than scans your `data/Worlds/levels/` folder and fetches the levels' titels from the `.ld` files.
+The program then scans your `data/Worlds/levels/` folder and fetches the levels' titels from the `.ld` files.
 The levels get displayed in the ListView on the right site of the program.

 ![title](/images/Screenshot_levelmanag.png)